DCOR-dev/ckanext-dcor_depot/README.rst

      ckan import-figshare

-- CLI for symlinking datasets that have failed to symlink before:
+- CLI for running all background jobs (migration to S3):

   ::